clemenko/rancher_stig/README.md

 You can download the STIG itself from [https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RGS_MCM_V1R1_STIG.zip](https://dl.dod.cyber.mil/wp-content/uploads/stigs/zip/U_RGS_MCM_V1R1_STIG.zip).
 The SITG viewer can be found on DISA's site at [https://public.cyber.mil/stigs/srg-stig-tools/](https://public.cyber.mil/stigs/srg-stig-tools/).

-### How to apply the Rancher STIG
+### How to apply the Rancher STIGs

 Thanks to the hard work of the Rancher engineers there are only seven (7) controls for the Rancher STIG.
 Please understand that this is for the Multi-Cluster Manager layer of the stack.
 We will talk about the Kubernetes layer in the next major section.
 Since there are only 7 controls lets review them all.

 #### V-252843 - Use an AUTH provider - Keycloak

-The control states that an external authentication methods needs to be installed.
+This control states that an external authentication methods needs to be installed.
 A very popular is called KeyCloak.
 [Rancher had great docs](https://rancher.com/docs/rancher/v2.6/en/admin-settings/authentication/keycloak-oidc/) that show how to configure OIDC.

 #### V-252844 - Audit Logging

+This control is for ensure Audit Logging is enabled.

 Fix Text: Ensure audit logging is enabled: